Community Development Institute (CDI)

 “Advocacy” is often an overused and misunderstood word.
 Advocacy Training provides an in-depth tutorial on the importance of advocacy and the basic skill sets necessary to undertake a successful campaign.
 Participants will learn the fundamentals of “how” to advocate; and develop and implement effective strategies for citizen engagement.
 Attendees will also have the opportunity to visit the Capitol and visit with legislators.

 Developing a Workforce Development Program for Your Organization

 MARCH 26 | 10 AM – 4 PM | Greenville, SC

 Workforce Development is a vital component of community economic development.
 Unemployment rate is at an all-time low (3.9%), however 30.1% of South Carolina residents have low-wage jobs, earning less than the poverty threshold for a family of four ($24,300).
 It can be challenging to start a program and know how to effectively measure its impact.
-Homes of Hope and Foothill Family Resources, two leaders in workforce development training, will breakdown their programs and give organizations the tools and resources to start their own workforce development program.
+Homes of Hope, Foothill Family Resources, and SHARE, leaders in workforce development training, will breakdown their programs and give organizations the tools and resources to start their own workforce development program.

 Attendees will get a personal tour Homes of Hope's Workforce Development Training Center.
 Additionally, a panel of participants will share their personal stories and answer questions about their experience participating in a workforce development program.

 Webinar: The Basics of Bylaws for Your Non-profit